-Example: Configure WPM to monitor Microsoft Exchange
+Example: Use WPM to monitor Microsoft Exchange

-Here is a real-world scenario that describes how to use WPM to run transactions from remote office locations that connect to a load balancer and Exchange servers that simulate end users accessing Microsoft Outlook® to send email.
+Here is a real-world scenario that describes how to use WPM to run test transactions from remote office locations that connect to a load balancer and Exchange servers that simulate end users accessing Microsoft Outlook® to send email.

 For an expanded use case that includes other Orion Platform products, see the SolarWinds guide to monitoring Microsoft Exchange.